ShaheerKhan200/Ice-Cream-Business-in-Seattle---Analysis/README.md

 # Opening an Ice Cream Business in Seattle - Analysis
 Using k-means clustering and other analysis techniques, to suggest the best neighbourhood to open an Ice Cream business in Seattle, Washington, USA.
+My blog on this can be found [here]().

 ## 1. Introduction
 ### 1.1 Background